mrdb303/wk09-assignment-social-auth/README.md

 Note that a post form is not shown on pages that belong to other users, so a post cannot be made for another user.

-It would have been easier to not have the option to make a new post from the timeline page, but it is keeping with the definition of a social media 'timeline'.
+It would have been easier to not have the option to make a new post from the timeline page, but it is keeping with the definition of a social media 'timeline' and the term timeline was used in the requirements.
+It was also a personal goal and have found this tricky to achieve in a previous assignment.
 <br>
 <br>